MicrosoftDocs/visualstudio-docs/docs/containers/container-build.md

 For information on `vsdbg.exe`, see [Offroad debugging of .NET Core on Linux and OSX from Visual Studio](https://github.com/Microsoft/MIEngine/wiki/Offroad-Debugging-of-.NET-Core-on-Linux---OSX-from-Visual-Studio).

-## Modify the container for debugging and production
+## Modify container image for debugging and production

 To modify the container image for both debugging and production, modify the `base` stage.
 Add your customizations to the Dockerfile in the base stage section, usually the first section in the Dockerfile.
 Refer to the [Dockerfile reference](https://docs.docker.com/engine/reference/builder/) in the Docker documentation for information about Dockerfile commands.